Save energy,

 save money

-There are lots of ways to tackle energy use, especially in the colder months.
-And there are plenty of changes you can make that won’t cost a cent.
+There are lots of ways to tackle energy use and there are plenty of changes you can make that won’t cost a cent.

-There are lots of ways to tackle energy use, especially in the colder months.
-And there are plenty of changes you can make that won’t cost a cent.
+There are lots of ways to tackle energy use and there are plenty of changes you can make that won’t cost a cent.

 Staying warm can get expensive.
 Heating your house the right way at the right times, and keeping the warmth in as much as possible, will help lower your power bill.